“A master in the courtroom.”

-Obtained a preliminary injunction on behalf of Amgen, holding that information related to potential price changes submitted to the state pursuant to California Senate Bill 17 can be classified as protectable trade secrets and may not be disclosed in response to a California Public Records Act request.
+Obtained a preliminary injunction on behalf of Amgen holding that information related to potential price changes submitted to the state pursuant to California Senate Bill 17 can be classified as protectable trade secrets and may not be disclosed in response to a California Public Records Act request.
 This was a highly watched case with huge implications for the pharmaceutical industry.

-Represented actor Alec Baldwin, obtaining a seven-figure settlement—an amount equal to a complete full-trial victory—in a high-profile art fraud case.
+Obtained a seven-figure settlement for actor Alec Baldwin—an amount equal to a complete full-trial victory—in a high-profile art fraud case.
 (See “Alec Baldwin’s Legal Tussel Over a Painting,” The New Yorker).

-- Litigation: General Commercial, Chambers USA (2019)
+- Litigation: General Commercial, Chambers USA (2019 - present)

-- “Top 100 Lawyers" in California, Daily Journal (2017, 2018)
+- Top 100 Lawyers in California, Daily Journal (2017 - present)

-- 40 & Under Hot List, Benchmark Litigation (2015 -2019)
+- 40 & Under Hot List, Benchmark Litigation (2015 - 2022)

-- “Top 40 Under 40,” Daily Journal (2017)
+- Top 40 Under 40, Daily Journal (2017)